lishtys/ChenMiSiteAutoDeployer/source/profile/index.md

 # Experience

-I used to work in Beijing Boyhood Tech for 2 years as a unity engineer, having shipped two multiple player mobile games: [Pili Incredible](https://chenmi.ink/portfolio/Pili_Incredible.html), and [Era War](https://chenmi.ink/portfolio/Era_War.html).
-I learned great industrial experience in game development, built up professional skills, familiar with work pipeline, forme the motivation for further study in game filed.
+I used to work in Beijing Boyhood Tech for 2 years as a unity engineer, having shipped two multiple player mobile games: Pili Incredible, and Era War.
+I learned great industrial experience in game development, built up professional skills, familiarized with work pipeline, formed the motivation for further study in game filed.

 During my graduate study life, I developed my skills in game engineering.
 I built a datatable framework for The Red Moon with the experience in Unity, integrating a basic server made by myself.